Prostate cancer is the most common cancer diagnosed ... and we have the highest incidence rates internationallyProf. David Smith Aust Cancer Council.

 Clearly, the highest risk we all face is the 1 in 3 chance of suffering a medical crisis event; for males, this is often prostate cancer.
 The medical crisis event of prostate cancer – and together with heart attacks for males – represent the highest proportion of insurance claims for critical illness claims.

-To protect a shareholders' invested capital, the shareholder's agreement needs to address the core statistically known risks of unexpected death, disability and medical crisis events.
+To protect a shareholders' invested capital, the shareholder's agreement needs to address the core statistically known risks of an unexpected death, disability and medical crisis events.

 Addressing the highest risks to capital investment may require an addition to the current wording of any keyperson or shareholders agreements to be clear it's requiring protection against;